ZixiWang1224/Blog/随笔/20251006_VirtualBox.md

 Now the VM finished the OS install.
 But now comes a problem that i can not find my mouse.
 Emmmm, a good treak is restarting.

+# Fit the Screen

+If you have installed the VM, probably you will find that the screen ratio is strange.
+So must adjust it to make ourselves comfortable.
+Find 「安装增强功能」in the menu, and find a file ending with amd64, click it and install.

+Now minimize the VM window and maximize it again, then we will get a large window.
+And use setting to adjust the VM to a suitable show.